open-sauced/docs/docs/contributing/technical/resolve-merge-conflicts.md

 ## Commit Changes

-Not making any assumptions about editor preferences running this will open the configured editor with a default commit message:
+Not making any assumptions about editor preferences, running this will open the configured editor with a default commit message:

 ```shell
 git commit